nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/20-implementation.md

 It allows us to write queries that can answer critical question like:

-* can I see the licenses of all the data on which my system was trained
+* can I see the licenses of all the data on which my system was trained?
-* are three any known (current or historical) software vulnerabilities present on the training system on which my system is trained.
+* are three any known (current or historical) software vulnerabilities present on the training system on which my system is trained.?
-* I have discovered that some critical common training data has been compromised (intentionally poisoned); can i determine which deployed systems are impacted
+* I have discovered that some critical common training data has been compromised (intentionally poisoned); can i determine which deployed systems are impacted ?